ththugues44/Setup-Guide/signal-server/README.md

 ```

 8. When asked `Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access.` You are recommended to choose `2: Redirect`.
 After the process is done your certificate will be located in
-9. Update your nginx config to suits your need, you can take a look at the <a href="https://github.com/madecanggih/Setup-Guide/blob/master/signal-server/example-nginx.conf">example here</a>.
+9. Update your nginx config to suits your need, you can take a look at the [example here](../master/signal-server/example-nginx.conf).

 10. Check if your configuration is correct
 ```